Oliver C. Hartley

+Oliver Cromwell Hartley (March 31, 1823 – January 13, 1859) was an American lawyer and politician from Galveston, Texas, who served as a member of the Texas House of Representatives.

+Early life and education

+Hartley was born in Bedford County, Pennsylvania, in 1823.
+He earned a Bachelor of Arts degree from Franklin & Marshall College and was admitted to the Pennsylvania Bar Association in 1841.

+Career

-Oliver Cromwell Hartley (1823–1859) was an American lawyer from Galveston, Texas.
-He served as the reporter for the state's Supreme Court from 1846 to 1859, and published the first codification of state laws in "A Digest of the Laws of Texas" in 1850.
+Hartley served as the reporter for the Supreme Court of Texas from 1846 to 1859 and published the first codification of state laws in A Digest of the Laws of Texas in 1850.
+In 1854, Governor Elisha M. Pease appointed him to a commission that codified state laws.

-Hartley also served in the Texas state House of Representatives in 1851 and 1852.
-He died in Galveston on February 13, 1859.
+Hartley also served in the Texas House of Representatives for one term, from November 3, 1851, to November 7, 1853.

+Personal life

-Hartley County, Texas is named for him and his brother Rufus K. Hartley.
+Hartley died in Galveston on February 13, 1859.
+Hartley County, Texas, is named for him and his brother, Rufus K. Hartley.